-Get to know your calculator
+Get to know your calculator in time for your GCSE calculator paper

 Hopefully you’ve been working with this very same calculator for five years or so and you know it like the back of your hand.
 You should still double check a few things;